 Division 2 — Procedure for dealing with access applications

-13. Decisions as to access and charges
+13. Agency’s duties as to access application etc.

 (1) Subject to this Division, the agency has to deal with the access application as soon as is practicable (and, in any event, before the end of the permitted period) by —